DianyelaMaldonado/craft-cms-collaborative-flow-proposal/README.md

 All involved developers will create feature branches to work in an specific area/component of the site.
 When the changes are ready the developer will export configuration, and will push the YAML files, templates, styles, scripts, etc.

 After pushing the changes a merge request will be created from the feature branch to development.

+The recommendation is that a Technical leader in the project configure the master branch to prevent direct code push, so all the code will be deployed to master branch only by pull request previously approved by the reviewer.

 -----
 [Let's make some magic](https://heyblackmagic.com/work) 🧙‍♂️🧙✨ MAKING THE INTERNET A HAPPIER PLACE 💫